 requires a system for collecting data on each volunteer's skills, strengths, and passions.

 The best way to track volunteer skills and interests is to collect this information when the volunteer registers with your organization.
 Volunteer management software can streamline the collection and storage of this data.

 Offer Flexible Programming

 Like you, volunteers lead busy lives.
 And one of the primary reasons volunteers quit is because they can no longer fit volunteering into their schedules.

 For example, if you want to appeal to working families, offer more evening, weekend, and school holiday shifts.
 Offer family-friendly opportunities or childcare solutions and create hour-long shifts (some volunteers simply cannot manage those longer 4-hour shifts).

 Virtual volunteering is also a great way to keep volunteers active from home.

-We have a lot more information on volunteer retention to offer, so if your goal is to increase engagement and reduce turnover, be sure to check out our guide on volunteer retention.
+We have a lot more information on volunteer retention, so if your goal is to increase engagement and reduce turnover, check out our guide on volunteer retention.

 Create Consistently Positive Experiences

 Happy volunteers show up time and again to serve their communities.
 Every volunteer should feel empowered by their choice to give their valuable time to your cause.
-Thus, forward-thinking volunteer managers need to make an effort to cultivate a satisfied volunteer workforce.
+Thus, forward-thinking volunteer managers must try to cultivate a satisfied volunteer workforce.